Tag Archives: Pi Sequence Poem

 hope as much for their children

-it’s why they come here
+it’s why they...it's why we come here

 promised by Liberty